 Time has been flying by and I’m now 34 weeks pregnant.
 I don’t remember my first pregnancy being as achy as this one.
 I have been doing a lot of things to try to help my body cope with all the changes: prenatal yoga, Dancing For Birth™, hula hooping, swimming and visiting the chiropractor.
 It does help, but I still struggle, particularly when it comes to finding myself not able to enjoy sleep at night since every turn and shift seems like a gigantic effort.

-So when Amanda (the new member of our Womb Revolution team) told me about Oly Float here in Olympia, I was immediately attracted to the idea and decided to look more into it.
+So when a friend told me about Oly Float here in Olympia, I was immediately attracted to the idea and decided to look more into it.